suned/stateless/README.md

 Consequently you can use your type checker to avoid unintentionally unhandled errors, or ignore them with type-safety as you please.

-`catch` can also catch a subset of errors produced by effects, and pass other errors up the call stack, just like when using regular exceptions.
-But unlike when using regular exceptions, your type checker can see and understand which errors are handled where:
+`catch` can also catch a subset of errors produced by effects, and pass other errors up the call stack, just like when using try/except.
+But unlike when using try/except, your type checker can see and understand which errors are handled where:

 ```python